5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 	- `UEFI/APFS` section: change `MinVersion` and `MinDate` to `-1` if you want to use macOS Catalina or older.
 - Save the changes

+> [!IMPORTANT]
-> [!NOTE]
+>
-> If your T490 model uses a different WiFi/BT card than Intel AC-9560, then use the official itlwm.kext because mine only contains the firmware for the 9560 so it won't work with other cards.
+> If your T490 model has a different WiFi/BT card than Intel AC-9560, use the official itlwm.kext because mine only contains the firmware for the 9560 so it won't work with other cards.

 #### AirportItlwm.kext vs. itlwm.kext
 Although the Intel AC-9560 Card is compatible with both kexts (use either one or the other), there are Pros and Cons to both of them (check the [**FAQs**](https://openintelwireless.github.io/itlwm/FAQ.html#features) for other differences):